Events

 Session 5: Enhancing Provincial Resilience: Reliability and Regional Planning in Focus

-Showcases how provinces and utilities can use independent modelling to address regional asymmetries, strengthen system reliability, and ensure planning accountability.
+This session highlights how provinces and utilities can leverage independent modelling to tackle regional asymmetries, enhance system reliability, and improve planning accountability.
+Discussions will feature provincial case studies, resilience metrics, CBCA frameworks, and approaches to overcome regulatory barriers.

 10:15-10:45